danielaparker/jsoncons/doc/ref/json_type_traits/convenience-macros.md

 ALL       | All data members are mandatory
-N         | A specified number of data members are mandatory MEMBER    | Accesses and modifies class data members CTOR      | Requires constructor that takes all data members GETTER    | Accesses data members through getter functions SETTER    | Modifies data members through setter functions NAME      | Serialize with provided names (instead of C++ member names)
+N         | A specified number of data members are mandatory MEMBER    | Accesses and modifies class data members CTOR      | Requires constructor that takes all data members in the order they appear in the list GETTER    | Accesses data members through getter functions SETTER    | Modifies data members through setter functions NAME      | Serialize with provided names (instead of C++ member names)